davedoesdev/mqlobber/README.md

     any existing, unexpired messages that match `topic`, as well as new ones.
     Defaults to `false` (only new messages).

 - `{Function} [cb]` Optional function to call once the subscription has been made.
-This will be passed the following argument:
+This will be passed the following arguments:

   - `{Object} err` If an error occurred then details of the error, otherwise `null`.